the-kompany/gobol/language_reference.md

 	ISDATE("16:12:24") 			True

 ### ISNUMERIC
 Tests if a string can be converted to a numeric value.
 If the stringcan be successfully converted to a numeric value TRUE is returned, otherwise FALSE is returned.
 If TRUE is returned, then the NUMERIC function can convert the string to a numeric value without error.
 A numeric string may contain a decimal point, an E followed by an exponent, a single leading or trailing sign, a sign of CR or DB, and a comma as a 1000s separator.
-Leading and trailing spaces, asterisks (*), and dollar signs ($) are ignored.
+Leading and trailing spaces, asterisks, and dollar signs are ignored.
 A numeric string may not contain more than one sign, more than one decimal point, or a misplaced comma separator.
 A null string or a string containing all spaces is interpreted as zero.
+This function would normally be used in a conditional IF statement.

 **Usage:**